hse-project/rfcs/rfcs/hse/0001-configuration-refactor.md

 ##### Logging

-All KVDBs within a process will log to individual files.
-By default, that location for each KVDB will be the `$KVDB_HOME/kvdb.log`.
-The path for the log file will also be configurable.

 Outside of KVDBs (after `hse_init()`, before `hse_kvdb_open()`) HSE needs to a place to log messages to.
 In the past, that has been `stderr`.
-HSE needs to stop logging messages to `stderr`/`stdout` by default while also allowing locations of these messages to be configurable. `hse_init()` will therefore need to take an `hse_config` object. `hse_init()` will look at the root-level `logging` key, which will have the same schema as `kvdb.logging`, but will use `hse.log` as the default filename.
+HSE needs to stop logging messages to `stderr`/`stdout` by default while also allowing locations of these messages to be configurable. `hse_init()` will therefore need to take an `hse_config` object. `hse_init()` will look at the root-level `logging` key, which will have the same schema as `kvdb.logging`.

 ```c
 hse_err_t